We Can Help

 Discover more about treatments for sleep apnea, sleep bruxism, TMD, headaches and more.

-Botox blocks pain receptors from reaching your head and neck which causes migraines and headaches.
-It’s the first FDA approved method for preventatively treating chronic migraines and headaches.
-Patients report feeling relief within 10 to 14 days after treatment.
+This is the first FDA-approved method for preventatively treating chronic migraines and headaches.
+Patients who use Botox for migraines and headaches report feeling pain relief within 10 to 14 days after treatment.

-If you suffer from sleep apnea, schedule a consultation at our sleep apnea clinic by calling (613) 454-1854.
-During the consultation, he’ll review your oral health and determine if you would benefit from undergoing a sleep study.
+If you suffer from sleep apnea, schedule a consultation at our Ottawa sleep apnea clinic by calling (613) 454-1854.
+During this consultation, Dr. Dahan will review your oral health and determine if you would benefit from undergoing a sleep study.

-Sleep apnea is a sleeping disorder where your breathing suddenly stops and starts throughout the night.
-The loss of oxygen has been linked to serious health consequences if left untreated.
+Sleep apnea has been linked to serious health consequences if left untreated.
 These include:

 - High blood pressure